MorrisMA/M16C5x/README.md

 text editor, to set up the project files and to set the tools to the options used to achieve the results provided here.

-Added utility program to convert MPLAB Intel Hex programming files into MEM files for use with Xilinx Data2MEM utility program to speed the process of incorporating program/data/parameter data into block RAMs.
+Added utility program to convert MPLAB/CCS Intel Hex programming files into MEM files for use with Xilinx Data2MEM utility program to speed the process of incorporating program/data/parameter data into block RAMs.
 TCL also incorporates the process parameter changes to get the BMM file processed by